nict-wisdom/rannc/documents/tutorial.rst

   opt = optim.SGD(model.parameters(), lr=0.01)
   model = pyrannc.RaNNCModule(model, optimizer)

-If you don't use an optimizer, pass only the model.
+If you do not use an optimizer, pass only the model.

 .. code-block:: python